skoestlmeier/qrandom/README.md

 * **qrandom**

-  This function generates a true random sequence of up to 1.024 numbers per request.
+  This function generates a true random sequence of up to 1,024 numbers per request.
 The type
   - 'uint8' generates integer values between 0 and 255 (both including).
-  - 'uint16' generates integer values between 0 and 65535 (both including).
+  - 'uint16' generates integer values between 0 and 65,535 (both including).
   - 'hex16' generates hexadecimal values between 00 and ff (both including).

-  The 'blocksize' is only needed for request type 'hex16' and sets the length of each block which can be a length between 1 and 1.024 (both including).
+  The 'blocksize' is only needed for request type 'hex16' and sets the length of each block which can be a length between 1 and 1,024 (both including).
   Further information can be obtained by the official QRNG\@ANU JSON API documentation [here](https://qrng.anu.edu.au/API/api-demo.php).

 * **qrandomunif**

-  This function implements 'qrandom' and transforms the true random sequence into random numbers from a uniform distribution with parameters a and b.
+  This function returns a sample of 1 - 1,024 true random numbers from a uniform distribution with parameters a (minimum value) and b (maximum value).
-  The transformation is done via ...
-Be default, the transformation results in a standard uniform distribution with values between 0 and 1.
+  Per default (a=0 and b=1), a standard uniform distribution is assumed.

+  Normalization of data into the interval [a; b] is done by using the "min-max" formula as described [here](https://stats.stackexchange.com/a/178629/188976).
+This method can not be applied for one single number as this would result in the attempt of a  division by zero.
+For two number, this method results into returning 0 and 1 in all cases.
+So if only one or two numbers are requested, these numbers (which are within the interval [0; 65,535]) are divided by their possible maximum value of 65,535.
+For all requests with three or more true random numbers, the mentioned min-max normalization is used.

 * **qrandomnorm**